project8/katydid/Examples/Tutorial/TutorialSteps.md

 Since the individual spectrum objects are contained in the Core data classes, these will be the same type for both the initial and filtered data.

 ## Writer
-1. In Source/IO/KTBasicROOTTypeWriterAnalysis.hh, copy WriteNormalized[FSDataPolar/FSDataFFTW/PSData] to WriteLowPassFiltered[FSDataPolar/FSDataFFTW/PSData]
-2. Do the same copying in the .cc file.
-3. Change the class names in the functions appropriately.
-4. Add a #include line for the data class header.
-5. Add Register lines for the new functions (i.e. copy and modify the relevant WriteNormalized lines)

-## Config
+The last step is to add the ability to write our new data class, so we can see the output of our new processor.
+We will once again use what exists already for the input data as a starting point; the writers for these classes are located in Source/IO/BasicROOTFileWriter/KTBasicROOTTypeWriterTransform.hh/cc.

+In the header file, we must add a declaration of a method for each of the three data types we'd like to write, in the same fashion as the numerous other methods already listed.
+The argument to these methods is a KTDataPtr, because they will serve as the direct slot functions.

+In the source file, we must register the new slots in the constructor and create the slot methods.
+These can be almost exactly the same as the methods already in place; that is, copy the slot method for `KTFrequencySpectrumDataFFTW`, change instances of the data object accordingly (but the spectrum objects can remain the same), and then do the same for the other two data types.

+## Configure and Run Katydid
+At last, we are ready to run Katydid and make use of our new processor.
+There is a configuration file in this directory which is already set up to perform a simple Fourier transform and low-pass filter; simply take the following steps to adapt this config file for your build and run it:

-1. Copy Examples/ConfigFiles/KatydidPSConfig.json to a working directory.
+1. Copy the config file to a working directory outside of the Katydid repo folder
-2. Add the creation of the LPF processor.
-3. Connect the processor between the FFT and the writer.
+2. Change the strings which describe the filter processor if they do not match the choices you have made: the processor name `low-pass-filter`, the slot name `ps`, the signal name `ps` (for these two you should use the power spectrum signal/slot names), the writer slot name `ps`, and the reciprocal time constant `rc`.
-4. Add the configuration of the processor.
+3. Specify an input egg file in configuration of the egg processor.

-## Run Katydid
+4. Run Katydid with this configuration file: `Katydid -c LPFConfig.json`
-1. Customize the input and output filenames.
-2. Katydid -c [config file]